zanymuzik/notes/MIT - Lec 6 - Raft (1).md

 C2 --> S1
 C2 --> S2
 ```

+- if C1 needs to talk to both S1 and S

 - if S2 has really crashed, C1 *must* proceed without S2,
    - otherwise the service doesn't tolerate faults!
  - if S2 is up but network prevents C1 from contacting S2,